Spontaneous Ratchet Currents and Transition Dynamics in Active Wetting

 \textit{(ii) Evaporation of one liquid layer.} The ratchet-driven instability induces a depression in density on one side of the barrier, causing its liquid layer to ``pinch off'' and form a droplet.
 This droplet then evaporates at approximately constant rate (see below), leading to a linear increase in the asymmetry, $ \mathcal{A}(t) \simeq \mathcal{A}_2 t $ (up to time $t_2 \simeq 650$).

-\textit{(iii) Bursting and saturation:} The liquid droplet then ``bursts", redistributing its mass onto the other liquid layer and the boundary.
+\textit{(iii) Bursting and saturation.} The liquid droplet then ``bursts", redistributing its mass onto the other liquid layer and the boundary.
 Soon afterward (at time $t_3 \simeq 800$), a saturated partially-wet state is reached with constant asymmetry, $\mathcal{A}(t) = \mathcal{A}_3$.

-After stage (i) described above, the asymmetric density profile on the barrier remains roughly unchanging, leading to an approximately constant current through the barrier.
+After stage (i) described above, the asymmetric density profile on the barrier is very weakly dependent on time, leading to an approximately constant current through the barrier.
 This ratchet current redistributes mass from the detached liquid layer to the other (wet) side, meaning that layer evaporates in a time approximately linear in its width.

 In contrast, the partial-to-full wetting transition (like the passive counterpart) proceeds via interaction between the exponential tails of the liquid-vapour interface and the barrier.
-This process becomes extremely slow in the late stage of the transition, when the liquid-vapour interface is far from the barrier, see Figure \ref{fig:dynamical_pathways}(b.2).
+This process becomes extremely slow in the late, distant-interface, stage of the transition, see Figure \ref{fig:dynamical_pathways}(b.2).
 The ratchet-induced dynamical pathway therefore provides a \textit{much faster} mechanism for full-to-partial wetting transitions than any passive counterpart, especially in large systems.
-Indeed, a smaller system size and a smaller value of Pe is required in Figure \ref{fig:dynamical_pathways}(b) for that transition to occur in a reasonable time.
+Indeed, a smaller system size and a smaller value of Pe are required in Figure \ref{fig:dynamical_pathways}(b) for that transition to occur in a reasonable time.

 \textit{Minimal model--} To further understand this ratchet-driven dynamical pathway, we seek a minimal model which captures the ratchet dynamics while excluding other active effects.
 A derivation of this model as an approximation of the full dynamics is contained in the Appendix.
 We consider a scalar field $\phi: [-\ell_s/2, \ell_s/2) \rightarrow \mathbb{R}$, whose dynamics is given by: